Gymnema: benefits, dosage, contraindications

 Liver disorders: avoid

-The use of Gymnema should be approached with caution, particularly due to reported cases of liver toxicity.
+The use of Gymnema should be approached with caution, particularly because of reported cases of liver toxicity.